vitalets/playwright-bdd/docs/writing-steps/playwright-style.md

 });
 ```

-> Usually step functions are async, but they can synchronous as well
+> Usually step functions are async, but they can be synchronous as well

-?> Calling `const { Given, When, Then } = createBdd()` at the top of each step file is normal, because it returns light-weight wrappers without heavy operations

-## Fixtures
+## Custom fixtures
-To use [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures) in step definitions:
+You can use [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures) in step definitions.

-1. Import test as base from `playwright-bdd` and extend it with fixtures:
+1. First you should extend base test from `playwright-bdd` with custom fixtures:
     ```ts
     // fixtures.ts
     // Note: import base from playwright-bdd, not from @playwright/test!